If you're in town then come and visit us at:

 translucent enamel

-on sterling brooch with garnets and pearls, circa 1900.
+on gilt sterling silver brooch with garnets and pearls, circa 1890.
 This shows the

 distinctive white enamel with delicate brushwork typical of the